FWSquatch/CSEL/README.md

 # CSEL
 ## Cyberpatriot Scoring Engine: Linux

 CSEL is a scoring engine written in bash for scoring Linux CyberPatriot images.
-It is configured by adding scoring options into the csel.cfg and now includes a web page Score Report.
-It has been tested in Ubuntu 14.04 and 16.04.
+It is configured by adding scoring options into the csel.cfg and running the install file.
+It now includes a web page Score Report.
+It has been tested in Ubuntu 16.04 and I'm working on getting it compatible with 14.04.

 ## Features
 CSEL is still a baby and it's rough around the edges, but so far it can score the following events: